malachig/docker-bam-readcount/README.md

 `v1.0.0` tag.
 Edit the `Dockerfile` to use `master` or a different branch or tag.

-This image is automatically built in DockerHub: https://hub.docker.com/r/mgibio/bam-readcount
+This Dockerfile has a corresponding build in Dockerhub https://hub.docker.com/r/mgibio/bam-readcount

     docker pull mgibio/bam-readcount